nicholishen/pymt5adapter---DEPRECATED/README.md

 ### Calendar Events
 Get economic calendar events from mql5.com using the `calendar_events` function.
-The function is memoized so so repeated calls pull event data from cache instead of repeated calls to the server.
+The function is memoized so repeated calls pulls event data from cache instead of repeated calls to the server.

 Example:
 ```python